Electron Proton Collision Feynman Diagram

 Explanation:

 The electron, carrying a negative charge, interacts with the positively charged proton through the electromagnetic force.
 The exchange of the virtual photon mediates this interaction, causing the electron to deflect from its original path.
-The energy and momentum transferred during this interaction are reflected in the change of the electron and proton's momentum.
+Now, the energy and momentum transferred during this interaction are reflected in the change of the electron and proton's momentum.
 This process is governed by quantum electrodynamics (QED), a highly successful theory describing electromagnetic interactions.

 Inelastic Electron-Proton Scattering: Deep Inelastic Scattering (DIS)

-Moving beyond elastic scattering, inelastic electron-proton scattering, specifically deep inelastic scattering (DIS), reveals the intricate structure of the proton.
+Moving beyond elastic scattering, inelastic electron-proton scattering, specifically deep inelastic scattering (DIS), reveals the layered structure of the proton.
 In DIS, the electron interacts with the proton, transferring significant energy and momentum, resulting in the creation of new particles.
 This process provides crucial information about the proton's constituents: quarks and gluons.

 Feynman Diagram (simplified):